-I started out with one of my favourite banana bread recipes from Life, Love and Sugar.
+I started out with one of my favourite banana bread recipes.
 I reduced the sugar a bit (because I was going to be adding plenty of it back in with the chocolate and butterscotch chips!), I swapped out some of the all-purpose flour for whole wheat, and I swapped out the liquids for coconut milk.
 I also added more samoa flavour with butterscotch pudding mix and coconut extract.

 I added copious amounts of chocolate chips and coconut to the top of the bread, and the coconut gets nice and toasty all by itself in the oven (no need for the extra step of toasting it!).
 And if you want to get a little ridiculous, feel free to give it a good coating of chocolate and caramel syrup right before you serve it.

 Usually, I like to think of banana bread as a healthy snack.
 And I’m going to go ahead and do that again (I used 50% whole wheat flour, so that counts, right?), but you could easily serve this warm with a scoop of ice cream, and no one would be complaining.